-As of December 31, 2021, 50.4% and 49.6% of our cash, cash equivalents and restricted cash were held in China and overseas, respectively, of which 48.3% were denominated in U.S. dollars and 51.7% were denominated in Renminbi.
-As of December 31, 2021, 22.0% and 78.0% of our term deposits and short-term investments were held in China and overseas, respectively, of which 22.0% were denominated in Renminbi.
-As of December 31, 2021, 19.9% of our cash, cash equivalents and restricted cash were held by the VIEs and its subsidiaries.
+As of December 31, 2022, 71.5% and 28.5% of our cash, cash equivalents and restricted cash were held in China and overseas, respectively, of which 21.9% were denominated in U.S. dollars and 77.8% were denominated in Renminbi.
+As of December 31, 2022, 2.3% and 97.7% of our term deposits and short-term investments were held in China and overseas, respectively, of which 2.3% were denominated in Renminbi.
+As of December 31, 2022, 26.0% of our cash, cash equivalents and restricted cash were held by the VIEs and its subsidiaries.
 Although we consolidate the results of the variable interest entity and its subsidiaries, we only have access to the assets or earnings of the variable interest entity and its subsidiaries through our contractual arrangements with the variable interest entity and its shareholders.
 See "Item 4.
 Information on the Company-C. Organizational Structure."
 For restrictions and limitations on liquidity and capital resources as a result of our corporate structure, see "Item 5.
 Operating and Financial Review and Prospects-B. Liquidity and Capital Resources-Holding Company Structure."

-In utilizing the proceeds received from our initial public offering, we may make additional capital contributions to our PRC subsidiary, establish new PRC subsidiaries and make capital contributions to these new PRC subsidiaries, make loans to our PRC subsidiary, or acquire offshore entities with operations in China in offshore transactions.
-However, most of these uses are subject to PRC regulations.
+In utilizing the proceeds received from our initial public offering, we may make additional capital contributions to our subsidiary in mainland China, establish new subsidiaries in mainland China and make capital contributions to these new subsidiaries in mainland China, make loans to our subsidiary in mainland China, or acquire offshore entities with operations in China in offshore transactions.
+However, most of these uses are subject to regulations of mainland China.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Doing Business in China-PRC regulation of loans to and direct investment in PRC entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of our initial public offering to make loans to or make additional capital contributions to our PRC subsidiary and variable interest entities, which could materially and adversely affect our liquidity and our ability to fund and expand our business."
+Key Information-D. Risk Factors-Risks Related to Doing Business in China-Regulations of mainland China of loans to and direct investment in mainland China entities by offshore holding companies and governmental control of currency conversion may delay or prevent us from using the proceeds of our initial public offering to make loans to or make additional capital contributions to our subsidiary in mainland China and variable interest entities, which could materially and adversely affect our liquidity and our ability to fund and expand our business."

 We expect that a substantial majority of our future revenues will continue to be denominated in Renminbi.
-Under existing PRC foreign exchange regulations, payments of current account items, including profit distributions, interest payments and trade and service-related foreign exchange transactions, can be made in foreign currencies without prior SAFE approval as long as certain routine procedural requirements are fulfilled.
-Therefore, our PRC subsidiary is allowed to pay dividends in foreign currencies to us without prior SAFE approval by following certain routine procedural requirements.
+Under existing foreign exchange regulations of mainland China, payments of current account items, including profit distributions, interest payments and trade and service-related foreign exchange transactions, can be made in foreign currencies without prior SAFE approval as long as certain routine procedural requirements are fulfilled.
+Therefore, our subsidiary in mainland China is allowed to pay dividends in foreign currencies to us without prior SAFE approval by following certain routine procedural requirements.
 However, approval from or registration with competent government authorities is required where the Renminbi is to be converted into foreign currency and remitted out of China to pay capital expenses such as the repayment of loans denominated in foreign currencies.
 The PRC government may at its discretion restrict access to foreign currencies for current account transactions in the future.